 Science Diversity Leadership Awards

-CZI partnered with the National Academies of Sciences, Engineering, and Medicine to launch the Science Diversity Leadership program, a funding opportunity that aims to recognize and further the leadership of excellent biomedical researchers who — through their outreach, mentoring, teaching, and leadership — have a record of promoting diversity, equity and inclusion in their scientific fields.
-Read about the grantees below.
+In 2022, CZI launched the Science Diversity Leadership program, supported by the National Academies of Sciences, Engineering, and Medicine, a funding opportunity that aims to recognize and further the leadership of excellent biomedical researchers who — through their outreach, mentoring, teaching, and leadership — have a record of promoting diversity, equity and inclusion in their scientific fields.
+Read about the grantees below and meet a few of our grantees inspiring the next generation of scientific leaders.

 Ishmail Abdus-Saboor, PhD